Empowering Voices in Core Outcome Set Development in Rheumatology

 No. You’re invited to share your own experience and perspective.
 This adds essential richness to OMERACT’s work.
 As more PRPs with diverse backgrounds join, the collective picture becomes stronger.

 Yes.
 When you apply, you can indicate your interests or conditions.
-The PRP Support Team will suggest Working Groups that fit your expertise and availability.
+The PRP Advisory Council will suggest Working Groups that fit your expertise and availability.
 You can move to a different group later if your interests change.

 Yes.
 OMERACT follows strict data protection policies.
 Your contact details and any health information you share are kept confidential and only used to support your involvement.